sebastiendfortier/spookipy/spookipy/percentiletopercentage/PercentileToPercentage.rst

 .. note::

-   With x being the percentile, the data frame should have an etiekt format of Cx followed by the rest of the conventional etiket name.
+   With x being the percentile, the data frame records should have an etiket format containing 'x' followed by the rest of the conventional etiket name.

 .. code:: python